Villanova Engineering Professor Awarded Patent for Groundbreaking ‘Smart Brain’ Technology

 The patent is the first of its kind because it focuses on an area that others have not paid attention to, which is showing how head injuries relate to the motion of the brain matter inside the skull.
 Wu says, “Now that we know exactly what the brain’s response to impact is, instead of monitoring concussions, we can now work towards preventing them.”

 Wu and his PhD student Ji Lang used silicone gel to develop the Smart Brain to simulate a sudden impact on the brain.
 They attached sensors to the simulation and used high-speed camera to track and capture the motion of the brain matter.
-Wu collaborates with two medical doctors at Jefferson Hospital’s Comprehensive Concussion Center who perform advanced MRI imagine on each patient as a way to confirm Wu’s model.
+Wu collaborates with two medical doctors at Jefferson Hospital’s Comprehensive Concussion Center who perform advanced MRI imaging on each patient as a way to confirm Wu’s model.

 Whether it be an injury from sports, a military event, construction/industrial work, an elder experiencing a fall, or from other accidents causing head trauma, concussion can cause headache, nausea, dizziness, sensitivity to light, blurred vision, slurred speech, ringing in ears, loss of consciousness, confusion, and memory loss.